-To consider whether the level of literacy changes over the life course because of the demands of work, respondent's current occupation is divided into two categories: nonmanual (ISCO codes 0001-4999) and manual (ISCO codes 5000-9999) and excluded from the analysis are those not currently employed.
-Although the rate of intragenerational occupational mobility is quite low in China, especially between manual and nonmanual occupations (in these data 84 percent have never changed categories over the course of their work lives), in a second analysis the 16 percent who have been mobile are excluded.
+To consider whether the level of literacy changes over the life course because of the demands of work, I divide respondent's current occupation into two categories: nonmanual (ISCO codes 0001-4999) and manual (ISCO codes 5000-9999) and exclude from the analysis those not currently employed.
+Although the rate of intragenerational occupational mobility is quite low in China, especially between manual and nonmanual occupations (in these data 84 per cent have never changed categories over the course of their work lives), in a second analysis I exclude the 16 per cent who have been mobile.
 As we will see, the basic result holds up.

-Finally, to analyze the effect of the Cultural Revolution on literacy, three cohorts are defined, based on the year of birth corresponding to the year the respondent turned age 11: (1) the pre-Cultural Revolution cohort includes people born in 1955 or earlier (and hence turning age 11 in 1966, the start of the Cultural Revolution, or earlier); (2) the Cultural Revolution cohort includes people born between 1956 and 1966, inclusive (and hence turning 11 between 1967 and 1977); and (3) the post-Cultural Revolution cohort includes people born in 1967 or later (and hence turning 11 in 1978 or later).
+Finally, to analyze the effect of the Cultural Revolution on literacy, I define three cohorts, based on the year of birth corresponding to the year the respondent turned age 11: the pre-Cultural Revolution cohort includes people born in 1955 or earlier (and hence turning age 11 in 1966, the start of the Cultural Revolution, or earlier); the Cultural Revolution cohort includes people born between 1956 and 1966, inclusive (and hence turning 11 between 1967 and 1977); and the post-Cultural Revolution cohort includes people born in 1967 or later (and hence turning 11 in 1978 or later).
 While it is difficult to decide at what age(s) particular cohorts are most influenced by events occurring in a specific period, age 11 seems an appropriate point to assess literacy since it corresponds to about four years of schooling, by which time children are expected to know more than 2,000 characters (Ren 1998).